-Parking can be tough in Galena on weekends.
-You can troll Main Street and the side streets for the free spots (2-hour limit), but, if you think you are going to spend the better part of the day exploring Galena, just buck up and pay at one of the all-day lots around the Galena River.
+TIP: Parking can be a challenge in Galena on weekends.
+You can troll Main Street and the side streets for the free spots (2-hour limit), but, if you think you are going to spend the better part of the day exploring Galena, just buck up and pay at one of the all-day lots near the Galena River.

 Plan on spending at least half a day on this tour, longer if you take the house tours.
 If you want a shorter tour, stick to the sights around Main Street only.

 Begin your tour at the former family home of President Grant—the Ulysses S. Grant Home State Historic Site (500 Bouthillier St.; 815.777.0248).
 The interior has been maintained in the style in which the Grants lived in 1881 and has some impressive period pieces, although not original to the house.

 The Washburne House (908 Third St.; 815.777.9406) was completed in 1845 as a single-story Greek Revival home and enlarged 16 years later.
 The home’s namesake, Elihu Washburne, was a lawyer, politician, and friend of U.S. Grant, who learned he won the Presidential election of 1868 while sitting in the library of this house.
 The house is furnished with period items, although few are original to the house.